Para-Lang/para-compiler/README.md

 ### Building

-The building process is relatively simple but requires multiple steps and
+The building process is relatively simple since it uses simple PyInstaller and Inno-setup to automate the building process.
+The compiler is shipped as a one-file executable file and can be run

 #### Build for specified OS

-This specified script will automatically build the project and create a folder containing all the required data as well as the .exe file, which will be the compiler itself
+This specified script will automatically build the project and create a dist and build folder containing all the required data as well as the .exe file, which will be the compiler itself.
+The build folder will contain the raw data and should not be used.
+The dist folder will contain the distribution-ready file

 ```bash
 python ./src/build-exe.py